bahaipedia/lambda-edge-bahaimedia/README.md

 # lambda-edge-detect-origin
-Capture users country of origin and redirect their requests to the s3 bucket closets to them
+Capture users country of origin and redirect their requests to the s3 bucket closest to them

 In our setup Cloudfront sits in front of user media requests.
 We host a number of large files which are not requested frequently, consequently our miss rate can be high and Cloudfront must request the file from the